CodingSelim/mcp-scan/README.md

 ## Why

 MCP tool descriptions are fed straight into your model's context, and most public servers were never security-reviewed.
-A bad one can hide instructions in a description, expose a raw-shell tool, or leak a key — and your agent acts on it.
+A bad one can hide instructions in a description, expose a raw-shell tool, or leak a key; and your agent acts on it.
 Endor Labs found **82%** of servers prone to path traversal, **34%** to command injection.

 **mcp-scan is the gut-check before you wire a server in.** It's passive: it reads advertised capabilities and analyzes them statically, never invoking tools, so it's safe against production servers.